mjzurowski/sgm/README.md

 - DAMA (nai.py)

 4. Velocity distribution (veldists.py)
 Velocity distributions should be saved as .dat files in the velocity_distributions folder.
 They should be given as the total velocity integral computed as a function of minimum velocity.
 These can then be read in with an associated DM density.
+See the rate_calc document for a more detailed explanation of the format of these distributions, and references to the distributions defined below.
 The current distributions are available:
 - SHM
 - SHM++